mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 		- score neighbors.
 ---

-Goal and settings of classification.
+**question**: Goal and settings of classification.
 To what tasks does it relate and from which it differs in machine learning ?

+answer:

+---

-What methods are there for combatting overfitting in Neural Networks?
+**question**: What methods are there for combatting overfitting in Neural Networks?

+answer:

+---

-Describe 3 methods to compute the error in regression. (approximate question)
+**question**: Describe 3 methods to compute the error in regression. (approximate question)

+answer:

+---

-Something about regularisations z-score and min-max.
+**question**: Something about regularisations z-score and min-max.
 What are they, when they are useful and on which type of features.

+answer:

+---

-Something about explaining the epsilon-greedy selection for the k-armed Bandit Problem.
+**question**: Something about explaining the epsilon-greedy selection for the k-armed Bandit Problem.

+answer:

-# 2023-01-24 (1 left)
+# 2023-01-24

-A decision tree can be converted into a rule set.
+**question**: A decision tree can be converted into a rule set.

+answer:

+---

-k-armed bandits choose the next action based on the expected future reward.
+**question**: k-armed bandits choose the next action based on the expected future reward.

+answer:

+---

-A bayesian network is a directed cyclic graph.
+**question**: A bayesian network is a directed cyclic graph.

+answer:

+---

-Which of these methods helps to prevent overfitting?
+**question**: Which of these methods helps to prevent overfitting?

+answer:

 - Regularization
 - Dropout